d-adler/r-vagrant-solaris/README.md

   Download Solaris Studio Installer and place file under `vagrant/_dl`.
 (Re-read 'Getting Started')

-- Warnings during configuration of R:
+- Even with a full tool stack (including Tex) we get warnings during configuration of R:

   ~~~
   configure: WARNING: you cannot build info or HTML versions of the R manuals